Helene Costello: Personal life

 Costello was married four times, each marriage ending in divorce.
 Her first marriage was to football player John W. Regan in 1927.
 They divorced in June 1928.
 Costello's second marriage was to actor/director Lowell Sherman, whom she married on March 15, 1930, in Beverly Hills.
 They separated in November 1931 and were divorced in May 1932.
-Costello third marriage was to Dr. Arturo de Barrio, a lawyer who came from a prominent Cuban family.
+Costello's third marriage was to Dr. Arturo de Barrio, a lawyer who came from a prominent Cuban family.
 They were married in Havana on January 6, 1933.
 Their marriage was considered invalid because Costello's divorce from her second husband was not finalized.
 They married for a second time in June 1933 in Los Angeles.
 They were divorced in 1939.

 Her fourth and final marriage was to artist George Lee Le Blanc, whom Costello married in 1940.
 The couple had a daughter, Diedre, on February 18, 1941.
 Costello filed for divorce on August 6, 1947.
 Shortly after Costello filed for divorce, Le Blanc joined the Merchant Marine.
 Before leaving, Le Blanc left Diedre in the care of Costello's sister Dolores claiming that Costello was unfit to care for Diedre because of her alcoholism.
 Costello denied Le Blanc's claim and attempted to regain sole custody in September 1947.
 During one custody hearing, Costello's father and Lionel Barrymore (Dolores Costello's ex brother-in-law) testified that Costello did not have a drinking problem.
 In April 1948, Costello was forced to drop her suit due to financial troubles and Le Blanc was awarded temporary custody of Diedre.
 Costello and Le Blanc were divorced in June 1948.